Eighth Sunday after Trinity – Thursday

 Yes, God most kindly invites us with a loving heart, and powerfully persuades us by means of that Word of reconciliation, the Gospel of Jesus Christ, to accept His reconciliation.
 He that accepts it by faith most certainly has it, and enjoys its blessed fruits in time and eternity.
 He that rejects it remains under the wrath of God by his own fault and is lost forever.

 PRAYER – Great God, what wondrous compassion Thou hast bestowed on me!
 Me – the sinner and Thine enemy – Thou hast reconciled to Thyself, and hast not imputed my sins to me, but to Christ.
 And to this gracious reconciliation Thou dost invite me through Thy Word and Holy Spirit.
-Help me, O Lord, that I may always follow this gracious invitation, and through faith rest in Thy fatherly bosom.
+Help me, O Lord, that I may always continue to follow this gracious invitation, and through faith continue to rest in Thy fatherly bosom.
 Amen.

 Morning & Evening Prayers